tarwn/lessthandot-hugo/blogs/content/posts/2011-06-28-what-does-a-web-developer.md

   </tr>
 </table>

-_Note: Disqualifiers indicate that you won&#8217;t progress past [B]eginner or [I]ntermediate levels until you stop doing them and understand why doing them was a bad idea_
+_Note: Disqualifiers indicate that you won't progress past [B]eginner or [I]ntermediate levels until you stop doing them and understand why doing them was a bad idea_

-## What&#8217;s Missing
+## What's Missing

 There are several things that were intentionally left out of this list.
 Some were hard to quantity in a general manner, others I was unsure how relevant they were.
-And I&#8217;m sure people will be kind enough to add additional oversights and revisions below.
+And I'm sure people will be kind enough to add additional oversights and revisions below.

 Missing Categories: